David-Else/developer-workstation-setup-script/README.md

 Works across Fedora 34+, RHEL 8+ and all clones.
 You get to choose between cutting edge Fedora or stable RHEL clones.
 I suggest if you want stable, then choose Rocky.

-To maintain parity with Fedora 34+, any package that is not available directly in RHEL is downloaded as:
+To maintain parity with Fedora 34+, any package that's not available directly in RHEL is downloaded as:

-- A binary from Github or another trusted source
+- A binary from GitHub or another trusted source
 - From [flathub](https://flathub.org/home)

 ### Great software out of the box, easy to customize and choose your own